 How long will the school of medicine be on probation?
 And what is the process for getting off probation?

-There is no set timeline for lifting the probation, but the ACGME has indicated that it will return for a follow-up review in January 2022.
+There is no set timeline for lifting the probation.
+The ACGME has indicated that it will return for a follow-up review in September 2022.
 We will make as much progress as quickly as possible between now and then on the areas that the ACGME has identified.
 Our goal is not just to have the probation status lifted but to make lasting, systemic change that will position us as a national leader among medical schools in graduate medical education.

 How will these changes affect current or incoming residents?